 * The occupants and/or main users of a particular venue/space will have priority over equally prioritized groups in that area.
-Examples include, but are not limited to, DSUSA in the Gardner, Athletics in the Burns, and The School of V & P Arts in the Eccles.
+Examples include, but are not limited to, DSUSA in the Gardner Center, Athletics in the Burns Arena, and The College of Arts in the Eccles Fine Arts Center.

-Fee Structure (Use the Approved Facility and Event Fee Schedule)
+Fee Structure (Refer to the applied DSU Facility and Event Fee Schedule for standard rates)

-- Government/Non-Profit 501(c), Employee, DSU Sponsorship/Partnership (revenue generating) – Will pay a discounted fee rate of 33% off the commercial and public fee schedule in the areas of venue/space, basic (FT) staffing, and equipment rental (excluding all applicable hard costs).
+- Government/Non-Profit 501(c)(3), Employee, DSU Sponsoring Partnership (revenue generating) -- Will pay a discounted fee rate of 33% off the commercial and public fee schedule in the areas of venue/space, basic (FT) staffing, and equipment rental (excluding all applicable hard costs).

 * The Event Services and Risk Management Department (ES & RM) will apply fairly and consistently all event requests and fees in regards to DSU policy, procedures, and these department guidelines.